-1 Magazagagagaga W/s [reasoning the gavern out in portance of the investment 1 Macroeconomics: Investment [83] We [recognize the paramount importance of the investment climate in attracting long-term financing and] will take a comprehensive approach to identifying and addressing impediments to improving underlying investment conditions.
-(G20 St. Petersburg Leaders' Declaration) Macroeconomics: Credit Access [42] [Members have committed to a wide range of reforms to strengthen the foundations for strong, sustainable and balanced growth over the long term by improving] credit access.
+1 Macroeconomics: Investment [83] We [recognize the paramount importance of the investment climate in attracting long-term financing and] will take a comprehensive approach to identifying and addressing impediments to improving underlying investment conditions.
+(G20 St. Petersburg Leaders' Declaration) 2 Macroeconomics: Credit Access [42] [Members have commited to a wide range of reforms to strengthen the foundations for strong, sustainable and Creat Access [42] balanced growth over the long term by improving] credit access.
 (G20 St. Petersburg Leaders' Declaration) 3 Trade [92] We recognize the risks of economic slowdown and trade weakening posed by protectionism.
 We extend until the end of 2016 our standstill commitment.
-(G20 St. Petersburg Leaders' Declaration) 4 Financial Regulation: Tax Avoidance [7] "We are committed to take steps to change our rules to tackle tax avoidance, harmful partices, and aggressive tax planning."
-(G20 St. Petersburg Leaders Declaration) 5 Food and Agriculture: Food Price Volatility and Sustainable Agriculture [149] "We reaffirm our determination to implement all existing initiatives including that stated in the Action Plan on Food Price Volatility and Agriculture which the G20 endorsed in 2011."
+(G20 St. Petersburg Leaders' 4 P' '1D 1.'
+Declaration) 4 Financial Regulation: "We are committed to take steps to change our rules to tackle Tax Avoidance [7] tax avoidance, harmful partices, and aggressive tax planning."
+(G20 St. Petersburg Leaders Declaration) 5 Food and Agriculture: "We reaffirm our determination to implement all existing 5 Food Price Volatility and initiatives including that stated in the Action Plan on Food Sustainable Agriculture [149] Price Volatility and Agriculture which the G20 endorsed in 2011."
 (G20 St. Petersburg Leader's Declaration) 6 Climate Change [188] "We support the operationalization of the Green Climate Fund (GCF)."
-(G20 St. Petersburg Leaders' Declaration) 7 Energy: Clean Technology [12] "[We commit] to take steps to support the development of cleaner and more efficient energy technologies to enhance the efficiency of markets and shift towards a more sustainable energy future."
-(G20 St. Petersburg Leaders Declaration) 8 Labour and Employment: Labour Policies [68] "[We commit to ensure] effective labour activation policies are in place to help jobseekers find work and bring under-represented and vulnerable groups into the labour market and reduce informality."
-(G20 St. Petersburg Leaders' Declaration) 9 Labour and Employment: Vocational Training Programs [74] "We are committed to creating vocational training programs."
-(G20 St. Petersburg Leaders' Declaration) Crime and Corruption [142] "We commit to take measures to ensure that we meet the FATF [Financial Action Task Force] standards regarding the identification of the beneficial owners of companies."
-(G20 St. Petersburg Leaders' Declaration) 11 Development: Tax Administration [107] "[We are committed to continue to assist developing countries, including through the international organizations, in] building capacity in the area of tax administration (in addition to automatic exchange of information)."
-(G20 St. Petersburg Leaders Declaration) 12 Employment: Job Creation [60] "[We commit to] stimulate the creation of formal jobs [through pro-growth structural reforms in product and labour markets, including by promoting labour market adaptability and efficiency, ensuring adequate labour protection, as well as appropriate tax regimes and other government initiatives that may be required according to national circumstances]."
+(G20 St. Petersburg Leaders' Declaration) 7 Energy: "[We commit] to take steps to support the development of Clean Technology [12] cleaner and more efficient energy technologies to enhance the efficiency of markets and shift towards a more sustainable energy future."
+(G20 St. Petersburg Leaders Declaration) 8 Labour and Employment: "[We commit to ensure] effective labour activation policies are Labour Policies [68] in place to help jobseekers find work and bring under- represented and vulnerable groups into the labour market and reduce informality."
+(G20 St. Petersburg Leaders' Declaration) 9 Labour and Employment: "We are committed to creating vocational training programs."
+1.0 (G20 St. Petersburg Leaders' Declaration) 10 Crime and Corruption [142] "We commit to take measures to ensure that we meet the FATF [Financial Action Task Force] standards regarding the identification of the beneficial owners of companies."
+(G20 St. 11 Development: Petersburg Leaders' Declaration) "[We are committed to continue to assist developing 11 Tax Administration [107] countries, including through the international organizations, in] building capacity in the area of tax administration (in addition to automatic exchange of information)."
+(G20 St. Petersburg Leaders Declaration) 12 Employment: "[We commit to] stimulate the creation of formal jobs Job Creation [60] [through pro-growth structural reforms in product and labour с L J markets, including by promoting labour market adaptability and efficiency, ensuring adequate labour protection, as well as appropriate tax regimes and other government initiatives that may be required according to national circumstances]."
 (St. Petersburg G20 Leaders' Declaration)